Redocly/redoc/README.md

 ## Live demo

-If you want to see how Redoc will render your OpenAPI definition, you can try it out online at https://redocly.github.io/redoc/.
+If you want to see how Redoc renders your OpenAPI definition, you can try it out online at https://redocly.github.io/redoc/.

 A version of the Swagger Petstore API is displayed by default.